coin-or/GAMSlinks/README.md

 For more information we refer to the [GAMS documentation](http://www.gams.com/latest/docs).

+A documentation of options available for GAMS solver option files is installed in the `<docdir>/gamslinks`.
-For a documentation of the GAMS/COIN-OR links and their parameters please see the [GAMS solver manuals](http://www.gams.com/latest/docs/S_MAIN.html).
+For solvers distributed with GAMS, see also the [GAMS solver manuals](http://www.gams.com/latest/docs/S_MAIN.html).

 ## Testing